Aikido self defence can be a very effective method of protecting yourself, your family, and loved one's. in a street attack situation...

 What Actually Works!

-He has spent many years at the cutting edge of real combat.
-Many of his students are doormen, security, and millitary, who need the very best training to stay safe.
-He has developed a fantastic curriculum of effective tools that will greatly enhance your ability in combat situations.
+He has spent years at the cutting edge of real combat.
+Many of his students are doormen, security, and military, who need the best training to stay safe.
+He has developed a great curriculum of effective tools that will greatly enhance your ability in combat situations.

 Who is he?

-His name is Master Russell Stutely, who is acknowledged as Europe's Leading Authority on the use of pressure points in the martial arts.
+His name is Master Russell Stutely, who is acknowledged as a Leading Authority on the use of pressure points in the martial arts.

 He has been instrumental in dragging traditional martial arts into the 21st century.
 He is a regular columnist for Britain's most prestigious martial arts magazines, Martial Arts Illustrated, Traditional Karate and Combat.